in Dallas & Fort Worth

 Human skin typically regenerates about every 30 days.
 Old cells should slough off and new cells come to the surface.
 As regeneration occurs, the appearance and texture of the skin may change.
 Microdermabrasion can be performed as often as every few weeks to maintain glowing, smooth skin amidst continual cellular turnover.

 The cost of microdermabrasion is dependent on the patient’s skin condition and how many treatments are needed to achieve the desired results.

 Schedule a Consultation

 Consultations are always complimentary and our specialist will be happy to discuss a treatment designed specifically for you.
-Call our office today at 972.420.0023 to schedule a consultation.
+Call our office today at 972.420.0023, or submit an online contact form, to schedule a consultation.